Chaitanya6Nli/Chaitanya6Nli/README.md

 ## Random Fact:

-I also enjoy [mention a hobby or interest, e.g., playing video games, sketching, listening to music].
+I also enjoy listening to music, writting and reading.

 ---